yuqiang-yang/InternNav/challenge/README.md

 ### Build Your Submission Docker Image

-Write a **Dockerfile** and follow the instructions below to build your submission image:
+Write your **Dockerfile** and follow the instructions below to build your submission image:
 ```bash
 # Navigate to the directory
 $ cd PATH/TO/INTERNNAV/